-This error appears when the required columns like email address, user name, or password are missing from the CSV file.
-To troubleshoot this error, make sure the required columns are located on the first row of the CSV file and resubmit the file.
+This error occurs when essential columns, such as email address, username, or password, are absent in the CSV file.
+To address this issue, ensure that the mandatory columns are present in the first row of the CSV file, and then proceed to resubmit the file.

 Connection to the Server is Not Completed

 This error represents a common challenge encountered during the IMAP to Office 365 migration process, characterized by complications arising from the specification of the IMAP server’s Fully Qualified Domain Name (FQDN) across diverse scenarios.
 To effectively troubleshoot connectivity-related issues, please follow the steps outlined below: